 The Council has a public health duty to bury or cremate any person who has died within the District, where no other suitable arrangements have been or are being made for the disposal of the body.
-We make every effort to trace next of kin, family and friends however burial usually occurs when there are no relatives or friends willing to take responsibility (financially or otherwise) for the funeral arrangements.
-Notification is normally received via the coroner's office in most cases.
+We make every effort to trace next of kin, family and friends.
+However, the Council will normally arrange a cremation when there are no relatives or friends willing to take responsibility (financially or otherwise) for the funeral arrangements.
+A referral to the Council is normally received from the coroner's office in most cases.

 Circumstances in which we will not arrange a funeral:

 If funeral arrangements have already been made, such as instructions to a Funeral Director, we will not be responsible for any costs incurred.

 If there are next of kin able to make the arrangements

 If the relatives of the deceased cannot afford to pay for the funeral, they are referred to the local Jobcentre Plus or social security office, as they may qualify for financial assistance under the Social Fund regulations.

 If you are unable to pay for a funeral, you may be eligible for financial assistance towards the costs.